Updated: Sep 9, 2020

-Food grown with pesticides interrupts the normal functioning of various systems in our body.
+Food grown with pesticides interrupts normal functioning of various systems in our body.
 When we eat chemicals, our body becomes confused.
 Our body wants to be healthy and wants to fight for our health.

-Reducing meat consumption, in addition to eating organic, helps your body get healthy and helps you lose weight.
+Reducing meat consumption, in addition to eating organic, helps your body get healthy and lose weight.
 We've grown-up thinking that our meals must focus around meat and vegetables are just side dishes.
 It should be the opposite way.

-But filling a 12-14 inch plate full of food makes us eat more calories than we need - even if we are working out regularly.
+But filling a 12 to 14 inch plate full of food makes us eat more calories than we need - even if we are working out regularly.
 It will take some time to get used to using smaller plates.
 Start slow by serving one meal on a smaller plate once a week.
-Using smaller plates let's you get used to smaller portion sizes.
+Using smaller plates gets you used to smaller portion sizes.
 If you need to, go for seconds.